Code-Institute-Submissions/Stream-2-final/README.md

 (http://dry-wildwood-54859.herokuapp.com/) Is a straight forward HTML5 Bootstrap page which summarises the projects and provides links.
 The home page also features a Map of the USA, when you mouse-over a state, it highlights the number of donations to DonorsChoose.org from that state.

 #The School Donations Dashboard
-(http://dry-wildwood-54859.herokuapp.com/SDD) Features the dashboard of charts including bar Charts, Line Charts and Pei Charts.
-Data is aggregated using crossfilter and rendered using dc.
-The start Tour button in the top nav bar launches Intro.js, and highlighs each chart element and gives an introduction for what the chart represents.
+(http://dry-wildwood-54859.herokuapp.com/SDD) Features the dashboard of charts including bar Charts, Line Charts and Pie Charts.
+Data is aggregated using crossfilter and rendered using dc.js.
+The Start Tour button in the top nav bar launches Intro.js, and highlighs each chart element and gives an introduction for what the chart represents.

 #Donations by State Map
 (http://dry-wildwood-54859.herokuapp.com/map) Shows the map of the USA, when you mouse-over a state it gives the number of donations for that state.